 If you are lucky enough, or better said if you are planning your trip to India in March, you will have an apportunity to visit the famous Holi festival – yes, that colorful one you always wondered about.

-The date of the Holi festival in 2020 will be 9 of March so if you are thinking about visiting India, this might be your ideal date.
+The date of the Holi festival in 2023 will be 8 of March.
+If you are thinking about visiting India, this might be your ideal date.

 FOOD in India – one of the most controversial topics among non-Indian visitors to the country.

-It`s almost an extreme sport for foreigners and might be as difficult as doing a bungy jump for the first time but once you let yourself you will love the feeling of adrenaline and taste of hot spicy curry.
+It`s almost an extreme sport for foreigners and might be as difficult as doing a bungy jump.
+Only the first time but once you let yourself you will love the feeling of adrenaline and taste of hot spicy curry.

 Indian street food is just the best!